mohdakrory/Machine-Learning-Practice/README.md

 ## Customer Data Segmentation

-Dividing customer data into 5 clusters for personalized marketing purposes
+Dividing customers data into 5 clusters for personalized marketing purposes

 This Example consists of: